 - On Archer ISIS interns in Krieger's lab are typically used as test subjects and die horribly as a result.

-- Playfully Subverted on Phineas and Ferb Carl is subjected to a lot of Major Monogram's abuse, often resulting in Amusing Injuries, and has had a piano dropped on him in quest for a simple "thank you" from his boss.
+- Playfully Subverted on Phineas and Ferb.
+Carl is subjected to a lot of Major Monogram's abuse, often resulting in Amusing Injuries, and has had a piano dropped on him in quest for a simple "thank you" from his boss.
 He sticks around though despite all of this, hence he can't really be called "disposable".